 The use of FTP software can give you access to files on your website directly.
 This means you can remove, change, delete or upload modifications to your site from your computer.

 Many developers use these kinds of tools in order to work on webpages offline.
-Once the files are created, you can easily upload them to the host.
+Once the files are created, you can easily upload them to your FTP hosting account.

 In addition, these programs also help you create a mirror of the site on your computer system.
 This can be very beneficial when you need to recover from file corruption thanks to malware attacks.
 Essentially, you can create a backup copy by downloading all of the files from your website.

 The first step to using the software is downloading and installing it onto your computer.
 To do this:

 Go to Filezilla-Project.org.

 Click on the button to download the client.

 On this next page, you will select which operating system you use on your computer.
 Note: Filezilla is compatible with Windows 64-bit, 32-bit, Mac OSX and Linux.

 Once you have downloaded the software, follow the instructions to install.